connornishijima/Pixie_Chroma/README.md

   pix.set_max_power( 5, 500 ); // ............................
 Set power budget to 5V, 500mA

-  // Set the color palette to use for text pix.set_palette(
+  // Set the color palette to use for showing our text pix.set_palette(
     make_gradient( // ...........
 For our palette, we'll generate a gradient from:
       CRGB(255, 0,   0  ), // ...
 RED,